misgeatgit/en2am/README.md

 #EN2AM

 Why?
 I didn't like the way current converters work.
-They make my typing speed slow because each group of characters are converted on the fly as one is typing and that makes me stop for a while till I figure out where the cursor is repositoned.
+They make my typing speed slow because each group of characters are converted on the fly as one is typing and that makes me stop for a while till I figure out where the caret is repositoned.
 So I thought best approach not to loose speed is to convert in batch mode on every line or on the event of some key hit.

 #Requirement